 Section 3.3 of the Framework describes certain frameworks that are maintained by the Clearing Agencies and provide an outline for certain policies and procedures that address, in whole or in part, the management of operational, liquidity, credit, market, collateral, and other risks.
 This section identified five such frameworks, the Clearing Agency Operational Risk Management Framework, the Clearing Agency Liquidity Risk Management Framework, the Clearing Agency Securities Valuation Framework, the Clearing Agency Stress Testing Framework, and the Clearing Agency Model Risk Management Framework.
 Each of these frameworks has been filed pursuant to the applicable Filing Requirements and adopted by the Clearing Agencies.
-17 The Clearing

-Agencies are proposing to update Section 3.3 to reflect this change.
+17 The Clearing Agencies are proposing to update Section 3.3 to reflect this change.

 Section 5 of the Risk Management Framework describes the plans that are maintained by each of the Clearing Agencies for their recovery or orderly wind-down ("R&W Plans").
 The R&W Plans were still in development when the Framework was adopted, but have since been finalized, approved by the Boards, filed pursuant to the Filing Requirements, and adopted by the Clearing Agencies.
+18 Therefore, the iii.
+Proposed Amendments To Clarify, Enhance, and Correct Descriptions in the Framework

-Therefore, the Clearing Agencies are proposing to update Section 5 to reflect these developments, and to describe the ongoing governance of the R&W Plans.
+Clearing Agencies are proposing to update Section 5 to reflect these developments, and to describe the ongoing governance of the R&W Plans.